 Driving around a nearly empty D.C., (it was the end of winter and Congress was home or busy campaigning for their next 2 years), was like a surreal dream.
 For the sake of this article and to keep the awesome folks at KIA happy, I’ll say I kept it well under the speed limit and drove like Miss Daisy herself was in the backseat.
 But in the fever dream I remember, the National Mall became the Indy 500, and I was a rookie driver out to make my name known and my dust seen.

 I was blown away by the luxury and handling of this car.
 KIA is a budget vehicle right?
 RIGHT?
 I’m not sure if this was ever true, but what I drove was by NO MEANS what you think of as a “budget” car.
 No, this had a surround system that would cause your local movie theater to hang it’s head in shame.
 I felt like I was driving a machine worthy of a ‘Top Gear’ 5 Star review.
+I was tempted to start looking at Geico reviews now as soon as I stopped driving because I was so enthralled by the idea of owning this car.
 Clarkson was jawing on about the indigent while weaving in stories of mountain ridges and repeating the word POWER.
 This is not the KIA I remember seeing my friends drive in high-school.
 This was a reward.
 It said, “you know how to spend wisely, while not compromising on quality and high standards”.

 When I handed the keys back to the rep, he asked what I thought.
 I told him point blank, “Everything I thought I knew about your company was wrong.
 That was wonderful.”